arangodb-managed/oasisctl/README.md

 ## More information

-More information and a getting started guide about Oasisctl is available at [arangodb.com/docs/stable/arangograph](https://www.arangodb.com/docs/stable/arangograph/).
+More information and a getting started guide about oasisctl is available at <https://docs.arango.ai/amp/>.